navalnica/whisper-local-inference-server/readme.md

 - despite the server is asynchronous, the Whisper model itself seems to sometimes process incoming requests in parallel, and sometimes - sequentially
 - we need to understand how huggingface transformers' `automatic-speech-recognition` pipeline works
-- and optimize it if possible to handle simultaneous requests more efficientlly
+- and optimize it if possible to handle simultaneous requests more efficiently

 ## Server endpoints